With more than fifty years of collective experience in environmental and land use law matters, our lawyers are recognized leaders in their field.

 ELC attorneys have experience in litigating cases in a variety of forums from federal and state court to administrative law proceedings.
 We also frequently appear before governmental decision-making bodies from state water management districts to county commissions.
 Our lawyers maintain a high profile, as authors of Op Ed pieces, legal articles and position papers, and as speakers at conferences and seminars.
 Our work has been featured in numerous news articles and garnered significant awards and recognition.

-Lisa has also served as Executive Director, where she oversaw all the organization’s programs, and Senior Counsel and the Project Manager for the ELC’s Northern Everglades Project.
+Lisa previously served as Senior Staff Attorney for ELC, leading up the Center’s work in Palm Beach County.
 Before joining ELC, Lisa served as Assistant General Counsel with the Florida Department of Environmental Protection in Tallahassee where she focused on state lands and natural resource litigation.

 Lisa obtained her Bachelor’s degree from the University of Florida and graduated from the Florida State University College of Law, Magna cum Laude, in 1998.
 She is a member of the Florida Bar.
 Lisa was named the Everglades Coalition George M. Barley Conservationist of the Year in 2006.
 She resides in Palm Beach County with her husband and two children.